Serra314/CSEP-Next-day-gridded-forecast-database-for-California-code-and-tutorial/README.md

 The files `functions_for_hdf5.py` and `functions_for_hdf5_parallel.py` contain the functions used in the tutorial to evaluate the forecasts.
 The second one is just the parallel version of the first one.

 The `tutorial.ipynb` is the tutorial as a Jupyter notebook, while `tutorial.pdf` is the corresponding pdf file.

+## How to cite

+To cite this code in publications please use:

+Serafini, F., Bayona, J.A., Silva, F., Savran, W., Stockman, S., Maechling, P.J., Werner, M.J. (under review) *A Database of Ten Years of Prospective Next-Day Earthquake Forecasts in California from the Collaboratory for the Study of Earthquake Predictability*, *Sci Data*.